 Bonus Pro Tip #2: Gathering testim0nials is a way to build social proof, i.e. establish that you’re a legit professional doing excellent work.
 And it goes a long way with potential customers – it’s super powerful!
 Check out this article on one of the fastest ways to build social proof.

 Testimonials are a great source of social proof to help convince potential clients to give you a shot.

 You can ask a satisfied client in as little as 30 days for a testimonial.
 The easier you make it for them, the more likely they’ll comply (and in a timely manner).

-Be honest – how many testimonials do you currently have?
-And where are your currently displaying them?
+How many testimonials do you currently have?
+And where are you currently displaying them?

 Want to learn more about how to create and gather powerful testimonials?
 It’s one of the (many!) things we teach inside The #FullyBookedVA System and you can sign up HERE.